ryanwholey/spinnaker-terraform/readme.md

     - platform
     - spinnaker

-Note: There may be hard coded values still hanging out here and there.
-If you find that the terraform is not completely templatized via env vars, feel free to submit a PR!
+Note: There are still some hard coded values hanging out here and there.
+This means the terraform is not completely templatized via env vars.
+Sorry!
+Feel free to submit a PR!